Sparkhand/Sparkhand/README.md

 - 🍳 Experimenting in the kitchen
 - 🌱 Learning something new about myself and psychology
 - 💡 Volunteering for [TEDxMantova](https://www.tedxmantova.com)
-- 📝 Writing quick short stories and scenarios
+- 📝 Writing short stories and scenarios
 - 🎮 Playing video games

 ## 📬 Let's have a chat